Skip to main content

 • Code snippet — when available

-• Classification — Authored / Inherited / Noise
+• Classification — Custom / Inherited / Noise

-Click the checkbox next to a finding to mark it as resolved after applying the fix.
+Click the checkbox next to the finding to mark it as resolved after applying the fix.

 Click Create Task to send the finding directly to your Kanban board.
 Priority is mapped automatically: